SegunDave/Dashy/README.md

 # Dashy
-This repo provides valuable insights for data analysts and decision-makers.
+This repository provides valuable insights for data analysts and decision-makers.